Uneven Stormwater Rules Lead to Muted Progress

 Water Knows No Community Boundaries

 In the upper Midwest, Wisconsin and Minnesota are leading the way in stormwater management due to their vast number of rivers, lakes, waterways, and wetlands.
-Snyder & Associates’ Madison office continues in their efforts to improve stormwater management in communities.
-While different regions in both Minnesota and Wisconsin still have varying regulation levels, there are three overarching stipulations statewide: peak flow, infiltration, and total suspended solids (TSS) removal.
+Snyder & Associates’ Madison office has followed this trend and continues its efforts to improve stormwater management in communities.
+While various regions across these two states have distinct regulation levels, there are three overarching stipulations statewide: peak flow, infiltration, and total suspended solids (TSS) removal.

 1. Peak Flow

-The amount of water that would have run-off pre-development (think grassy area that used to be there before the parking lot was built) has to be matched after construction is completed.
+This traditional stormwater management practice controls the peak flow rate in a pre- versus post-development condition.
+Essentially, the amount of water that would have run-off pre-development (think grassy area that was once where a parking lot sits) has to be matched after construction is completed.
 This peak amount can’t be increased and is mandated to help control the overall flow of the water.

 3. Total Suspended Solids (TSS)